AndyGFX/AGFX_GD3_DungeonBuilder/README.md

 # Godot 3.2 Dungeon builder

- Spelunky inspired dungeon cell builder with option to create connected cells fromused defined side:
+ Spelunky inspired dungeon cell builder with option to create connected cells from user defined side:
 - from TOP
 - from LEFT
 - from RIGHT
 - from BOTTOM
+- or randomly selected side, if rndStartSide is set to true

 - ## DungeonBuilder
     - class: `ProceduralDungeon`
         - properties:
             - width
             - height
+            - startSide ()
-            - buildeMode
+            - rndStartSide
             - add extended cell
             - extended cell probability
             - connect extended cell